alreich/abstract_algebra/docs/reg_rep.rst

-And, here’s an example of the array-to-element function that goes in the reverse direction:
+And, here’s an example of the array-to-element function, that goes in the reverse direction:

 .. code:: ipython3